liferoad/df-agent/README.md

    - Verify the job ID is correct
    - Ensure you're checking the right project and region
    - Check if the job exists using `gcloud dataflow jobs list`

+5. **Pipeline Submission Issues**:
+   - **gcloud CLI not found**: Install Google Cloud SDK and ensure it's in your PATH
+   - **Authentication required**: Run `gcloud auth login` to authenticate
+   - **Invalid GCS locations**: Ensure staging and temp locations start with `gs://` and buckets exist
+   - **Job name conflicts**: Use unique job names or include timestamps
+   - **Dataflow API not enabled**: Enable the Dataflow API in your Google Cloud project
+   - **Invalid job name format**: Job names must start with lowercase letter, contain only lowercase letters, numbers, and hyphens
+   - **Insufficient permissions**: Ensure service account has Dataflow Developer and Storage Object Admin roles
+   - **Network/VPC issues**: Verify network and subnetwork configurations if specified
+   - **Resource quotas**: Check if you have sufficient Dataflow job quotas in the target region

 ### Debug Mode